Rated: Excellent

 What are the white, dusty marks/ scuffs on my paving surface?

-When natural stone is quarried around the world, it is extracted from the rock face and cut to size using large industrial saws and then, often finished by hand.
+When natural stone paving slabs are quarried around the world, the material is extracted from the rock face and cut to size using large industrial saws and then, often finished by hand.
 The quarries are dusty, dry environments and the paving is usually not washed prior to shipping therefore it's more than likely the paving will have a certain amount of quarry dust on the surface of the stone.

 Whilst in transit, the paving will gently move with vehicle vibration and this causes the dust to rub onto the adjacent paving and create scuff marks.
 These are superficial markings that will weather off once the stone is laid and used for normal foot traffic.